 The restaurant is two stories tall and looks out on the avenue and on the ocean through high ceiling, large Art Deco-style windows and glass doors.
 The 25 foot cocktail bar and a raw bar are rimmed with mirror glass and shelves of multi-colored bottles.
 A glass enclosed fireplace is a nice touch to an attractive atmosphere vibrating with the young trendy, upscale crowd.

 Avenue is run by General Manager Thierry Carrier with an impressive background in restaurant management including prior stints in Miami, South Beach at The Strand, Tantra and Pacific Time, and later on in the Hamptons managing Pacific East in Amagansett

-The Prix Fixe, three course menu, offered during the entire evening on Tuesdays and also on Wednesdays through Mondays before 6pm, is bargain priced.
+The Prix Fixe, three course menu, offered during the entire evening on 4:30-6pm Daily, and all night Tuesday is bargain priced.

 This is not the place to go to for a cozy, intimate, romantic dining experience, the noise from the 'Le Club ' on the upper level tends to interfere with an otherwise pleasant, fine dining experience.

 In the summer there is outdoor dining on the terrace facing the beach and ocean.

 The service can be slow during the peak hours.

 Avenue Restaurant is not recommended for children.